kstathou/orion/orion/core/README.md

 s = session()
 ```

-You can then you the session to query the data.
+You can then use the session to query the data.

 ## How to connect to a local PostgreSQL DB ##